-Yacinta Kusdaryumi Kurniasih was born in Kedungjati, Central Java, Indonesia.
-She went to Yogyakarta where she did her degree in English Literature, Education, and Language Teaching Methodology at the University of Yogyakarta .
-She has been teaching English, Indonesian, and Javanese as a foreign language in various formal and non-formal educational setting since then.
+I was born in Kedungjati, Central Java, Indonesia and went to Yogyakarta to do my degree in English Literature, Education, and Language Teaching Methodology at the University of Yogyakarta .

-She obtained her B.A.
+I obtained my B.A.
 (Hons) with a thesis which examined the correlation between the learner’s perception and attitude toward the culture of the target language (English) and their academic achievement in language learning.

-In 1994 she was invited to work as an Indonesian Guest Teacher in northern Tasmanian Schools and at the University of Tasmania for twelve months where she visited about 40 schools and lived with 18 different families.
-She then continued working as Indonesian teacher and dancer for several schools and the University while completing her M.ED. in Applied Linguistics, TESOL and LOTE at the University of Tasmania.
-She completed her Master Research Project on age, gender and foreign language learning strategy: a study case of Indonesian students in Tasmania University, before taking up an academic position at the Indonesian Studies, School of Languages, Literatures, Cultures and Linguistics, Monash University.
-Currently Yacinta is working on her PhD focussing on Javanese language teaching at schools and Young Javanese in Yogyakarta.
+In 1994 I was invited to work as an Indonesian Guest Teacher in northern Tasmanian Schools and at the University of Tasmania for twelve months where I visited about 40 schools and lived with 18 different families.
+I then continued working as Indonesian teacher and dancer for several schools and the University while completing my M.Ed in Applied Linguistics, TESOL and LOTE at the University of Tasmania.
+I completed my Master Research Project on age, gender and foreign language learning strategy: a study case of Indonesian students in Tasmania University, before taking up an academic position at the Indonesian Studies, School of Languages, Literatures, Cultures and Linguistics, Monash University.
+Currently I am working on my PhD research focussing on Javanese language teaching at schools and Young Javanese in Yogyakarta.

 Bachelor of Arts (Hons), University of Yogyakarta

 Currently undertaken – PhD, Linguistic Department, Monash University